Cucurbitacin: Occurrence and bitter taste

 Constituents of the colocynth fruit and leaves (Citrullus colocynthis) include cucurbitacins.
 The 2-O-β-D-glucopyranosides of cucurbitacins K and L can be extracted with ethanol from fruits of Cucurbita pepo cv dayangua.
 Pentanorcucurbitacins A and B can be extracted with methanol from the stems of Momordica charantia.
 Cucurbitacins B and I, and derivatives of cucurbitacins B, D and E, can be extracted with methanol from dried tubers of Hemsleya endecaphylla.

 Cucurbitacins impart a bitter taste in plant foods such as cucumber, zucchini, melon and pumpkin.

-Research and toxicity

-Cucurbitacins are under basic research for their biological properties, including toxicity and potential pharmacological uses in development of drugs for inflammation, cancer, cardiovascular diseases, and diabetes, among others.
+Toxicity

 The toxicity associated with consumption of foods high in cucurbitacins is sometimes referred to as "toxic squash syndrome".
-In France in 2018, two women who ate soup made from bitter pumpkins became sick, involving nausea, vomiting, and diarrhea, and had hair loss weeks later.
-Another French study of poisoning from bitter squash consumption found similar acute illnesses and no deaths.
 The high concentration of toxin in the plants could result from cross-pollination with wild cucurbitaceae species, or from plant growth stress due to high temperature and drought.